berberman/nvfetcher/README.md

 you will need to rebuild everything, i.e. run `nvfetcher clean` to remove shake databsae, to make sure that our build system works correctly.
 We could automate this process, for example, calculate the hash of the configuration file and bump `shakeVersion` to trigger the rebuild.
-However, this shouldn't happen frequently and we want to minimize the changes, so it's left for you to do it manually.
+However, this shouldn't happen frequently and we want to minimize the changes, so it's left for you to do manually.

 > Adding or removing a package doesn't require such rebuild